Nozgood/P10_softdesk/README.md

 ## Installation

-Here are the steps to follow so that you can fully test the project.
+Here are the steps to follow to fully test the project.
 At the root of the project:

+- Run `pip install pipenv` to install Pipenv if it's not already installed.
-- `python3 -m venv env` to create a virtual environment
+- Execute `pipenv install` to create a virtual environment and install dependencies.
-- `source env/bin/activate` to activate the environment
+- Activate the virtual environment using `pipenv shell`.
-- `pip install -r requirements.txt` to install dependencies

 Here, a local database is already present, but if you wish to start from
 scratch: